 - 4. The Code contains the following material:

 - Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework, which includes the fundamental principles and the conceptual framework and is applicable to all professional accountants.

 - Part 2 Professional Accountants in Business, which sets out additional material that applies to professional accountants in business when performing professional activities.
 Professional accountants in business include professional accountants employed, engaged or contracted in an executive or non-executive capacity in, for example:

-- Commerce, industry or service.
+- o Commerce, industry or service.

-- The public sector.
+- o The public sector.

-- Education.
+- o Education.

-- The not-for-profit sector.
+- o The not-for-profit sector.

 - Regulatory or professional bodies.